pietfires/pvanvuuren-quickloader/README.md

 ### HTML Template
 Lets say we have a `mat-card` that we populate with data from our `salesOrder` object.
 We would then reference the directive, and assign it the condition `!(salesOrder)` so that it remains true until the element has a value.
-> Empty elements don't display, that's why we need to add a `&nbsp;` to the elements.
+> Empty elements don't display, thats why we need to add a `&nbsp;` to the elements.
 This is done conditionally of course.
 > If the `salesOrder` object is undefined add `&nbsp;` , otherwise add a value
 > `{{salesOrder!=undefined ?
 'Item' :'&nbsp;'}}`
 > If the `salesOrder.item` property is undefined, add a `&nbsp;` , Otherwise add the value of `salesOrder.item`